mangalam-research/wed/tech_notes.rst

 Wed maintains two trees of DOM nodes:

 * A data tree which is not attached to the browser's document.
+(It is not visible.
+It does not receive events.)
 It is a mere representation in DOM format of the data tree being edited.

 * A GUI tree which is derived from the data tree.
 This GUI tree is attached to the browser's document.
-It receives events.
+It receives events and is what the user sees.

-The ``copy_domlistener`` is responsible for inserting and deleting the nodes of the GUI tree that corresponds to those of the data tree whenever the latter is modified.
+The ``GUIUpdater`` object stored in ``Editor._gui_updater`` is responsible for inserting and deleting the nodes of the GUI tree that corresponds to those of the data tree whenever the latter is modified.

 Conversion for Editing
 ======================